 Subject to paragraph [3.1.5], and without prejudice to the express requirement under the Credit Policy to comply therewith, the DSC Credit Rules do not form part of and are not incorporated to the DSC.

-With the approval of the Committee the CDSP may revise the DSC Credit Rules upon notice to all Customers of not less than [two (2)] months or such shorter period as in any particular case be approved by the Committee.
+With the approval of the Committee the CDSP may revise the DSC Credit Rules upon notice to all Customers of not less than two (2) months or such shorter period as in any particular case be approved by the Committee.

-For the purposes only of enabling the CDSP or a Customer to propose a modification pursuant to the Modification Rules, the DSC Credit Rules shall deemed to be incorporated into and form part of the DSC.
+For the purposes only of enabling a Customer to propose a modification pursuant to the Modification Rules, the DSC Credit Rules shall deemed to be incorporated into and form part of the DSC.

 DSC Credit Limit

-A Customer's DSC Credit Limit may be reviewed and revised from time to time in accordance with the DSC Credit Rules, except where paragraph 3.2.2 or 3.2.3 applies, on not less than [30 (thirty)] days notice (or any lesser period agreed by the Customer) to the Customer:
+A Customer's DSC Credit Limit may be reviewed and revised from time to time in accordance with the DSC Credit Rules on not less than ten (10) Business Days notice (or any lesser period agreed by the Customer) to the Customer:

 at intervals of not less than twelve (12) months;

-where the review is requested by the Customer;
+where the review is requested by the Customer

-where any Approved Credit Rating (or other published credit rating ) is revised downwards;
+A Customer's DSC Credit Limit may be reviewed and revised immediately in accordance with the DSC Credit Rules:

-where (without prejudice to any requirement of the DSC Credit Rules) any instrument of DSC Security expires or is determined;
+where any Approved Credit Rating (or other published credit rating) is revised downwards;

-where at any time the CDSP has reasonable grounds to believe that the effect of the review would be to reduce the Customer's DSC Unsecured Credit Limit and such review has been approved by the Committee.
+where (without prejudice to any requirement in the DSC Credit Rules) any instrument of DSC Security expires or is determined;

-Where the Approved Credit Rating of a Customer is revised downwards to the extent that such the said credit rating following such revision is less than the minimum prescribed Approved Credit Rating in the DSC Credit Rules the Customer's DSC Credit Rating may be immediately reviewed and revised by the CDSP in accordance with the DSC Credit Rules.
+following the appointment of any Supplier of Last Resort (as defined in TPD Section G2.1.7) by the Authority and TPD Section G2.18 applies, where the Customer is a Last Resort User (as defined in TPD Section G2.1.7);

-Where any Supplier of Last Resort (as defined in TPD Section G2.1.7) is appointed by the Authority and TPD Section G2.18 applies, the DSC Credit Rating of any Customer who is a Last Resort User (as defined in TPD Section G2.1.7) may be immediately reviewed and revised by the CDSP in accordance with the DSC Credit Rules.
+where at any time the CDSP has reasonable grounds to believe that the effect of the review would be to reduce the Customer's DSC Unsecured Credit Limit.

-The CDSP will not be required to agree to the request of a Customer under paragraph 3.2.1(b) unless the Customer agrees to reimburse the CDSP's reasonable costs and fess payable by the CDSP to any third party in connection with such request.
+The CDSP will not be required to agree to the request of a Customer under paragraph 3.2.1(b) unless the Customer agrees to reimburse the CDSP's reasonable costs and fees payable by the CDSP to any third party in connection with such request.

 DSC Security